Howard Johnson's: 2010s: Fading out

-A defunct Howard Johnson's restaurant in Afton Mountain, painted in 1970s "environmental" color scheme, 2003.
+A defunct Howard Johnson's restaurant in Afton Mountain, Virginia, painted in 1970s "environmental" color scheme, 2003.

 A defunct and since demolished Howard Johnson's restaurant in Bay City, Michigan, 2011.

 In spring 2012, one of the last three original Howard Johnson's restaurants closed, in Lake George, and was listed for sale.
 Television personality, chef and author Rachael Ray once worked at that site while living in Lake George as a teenager.
 By 2013, only two original restaurants remained open, but the Bangor location no longer had the distinctive orange roof.
 While the hotel franchise’s HoJo Hotel Plaza locations did include a restaurant, there was no requirement that these replicate menus, format or branding of the former Howard Johnson restaurant chain.

 With La Mancha Group LLC no longer active, Wyndham Hotel Group acquired the rights to the HoJo's food business as well as the Howard Johnson hotel chain.
 In 2013, Wyndham proposed a brand reinvigoration which would have brought back select flavors of ice cream, adopted a new logo, phased out the multiple branding tiers, gave the properties a facelift and redesigned the chain as a lower-midscale brand starting in 2015.
 Wyndham did eventually implement retro-inspired guest room renovations, but most other plans, including those involving food and restaurant operations, were scrapped.

 On January 10, 2015, the former Howard Johnson's Lake George restaurant reopened as the "Lake George Family Restaurant", after the location’s lease was transferred from its original owners, DeSantis Enterprises, to John Larock in August 2014.
 Larock took advantage of a grandfather clause to reopen the restaurant as a Howard Johnson's, bringing the number of restaurants back up to three.

 On March 31, 2015, the Lake Placid, NY Howard Johnson's closed, leaving only two locations remaining.
-On September 6, 2016, the Bangor restaurant–the last continuously operating restaurant from the original chain, closed; the last remaining location out of the original 1,000-plus.
+On September 6, 2016, the Bangor restaurant (the last continuously operating restaurant from the original chain) closed; this was the last remaining location out of the original 1,000-plus.
 By 2016, only the Lake George restaurant remained.